totiffany/totiffany.github.io/_posts/2018-02-21-placeholder.md

 ![tiff-blog-3-1.jpg]({{site.baseurl}}/img/Plant@2x.jpg)
 ![tiff-blog-1-1.jpg]({{site.baseurl}}/img/Plant@2x.jpg)

 A couple years ago I found myself in a rut.
 I wasn’t progressing the way I wanted to in my personal or professional life, and was just feeling stuck.
-I decided what I needed to pull myself out of it was a creative hobby.
+I decided what I needed was a creative hobby.
 Aside from reading and trying out every bakery in San Francisco, I didn't have a lot of hobbies.
 I wanted something I could get excited about outside of work.

 First I turned to [adult coloring books](https://www.amazon.com/gp/product/1945710799/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=redletterda04-20&creative=9325&linkCode=as2&creativeASIN=1945710799&linkId=3ac6311301303911d1a6c0eeb586f928), which have found recent popularity and are known to reduce stress, but it didn’t stick.
 I really enjoyed coloring and drawing as a kid, so I thought this would be a natural fit, but something about the intricate patterns of adult coloring books frustrated me.
 I didn’t have the patience for it.